joe-antognini/zoia/README.md

 Inevitably you will one day try to add two different papers which have the same auto-generated citation keys.
 The default style makes this rare, but does not guarantee that it will never happen.
 When it does, `zoia` will add the character `b` after the year.
-For example, suppose a less well known physicist named Egbert Einstein had written another, somewhat less revolutionary, paper in 1905 called "On the electrodynamics of stationary bodies" and you tried to add it, it would get a citekey of `einstein05b-electrodynamics`.
+For example, suppose a lesser known physicist by the name of Egbert Einstein had written another, somewhat less revolutionary, paper in 1905 called "On the electrodynamics of stationary bodies".
+If you tried to add it, it would get a citekey of `einstein05b-electrodynamics`.
 If the citekey with the `b` already exists, `zoia` will try adding a `c`, and then a `d`, etc. all the way up to `z`.
-If that's still not good enough it will continue with `aa`, `ab`, etc., though for your sake pray that things never come to that.
+If that's still not good enough it will continue with `aa`, `ab`, etc., though pray that things never come to that.

 Note that the first paper will retain its original citekey --- it won't get an `a` added to it.
 This is because you may have been using that old citekey in